 This book provides a wealth of information and a critically required framework for sustainable automobile policy development in major Asian countries.

-It also gives a wide ranging policy options, ranging from technological and institutional solutions to automobile emission problems, based on empirical case studies and comparative policy and regulatory analysis.
-It is a useful reference with valuable insights on how rapidly changing economies are adopting their policy and regulatory structure, to cope with the progressively severe environmental impacts as a result of automobile increase.
+It also gives wide-ranging policy options, ranging from technological to institutional solutions to automobile emission problems, based on empirical case studies and comparative policy and regulatory analysis.
+It is a useful reference with valuable insights on how rapidly changing economies are adopting their policy and regulatory structures to cope with the progressively severe environmental impacts of automobile increase.

-Part 1: Conceptual Framework and Background for Understanding Sustainability Impact of Transport and Automobiles
+Part 1: Conceptual Framework and Background for Understanding the Sustainability Impact of Transport and Automobiles

 1. Sustainability and the Automobile Industry in Asia: An Overview (Aki Suwa and Masahiko Iguchi)